serfegyed/ExtendScript-Extended/Set/Readme.md

 * `size()` - Returns the number of elements in the set.
 * `values()` - Returns a new set iterator object that contains the values for each element in the set.

+## Standard property for the Set object

+* `size` - Returns the number of elements in the set.

 ## Non-standard methods
 *(They are mostly (but not exclusively) Array-like methods mostly in some stage of tc39 proposal phase)*